davide-acanfora/cloud-hub/README.md

 <a name="GrafanaAddDashboard"></a>
 ### `void addDashboard(Dashboard dashboard)`
-Adds a dashboard to Grafana.
+Adds a dashboard to Grafana by deploying its configuration file.
  - `dashboard` is one of the supported dashboards (which extends the abstract *Dashboard* class)

 <a name="GrafanaRemoveDashboard"></a>
 ### `void removeDashboard(Dashboard dashboard)`
-Removes a dashboard from Grafana.
+Removes a dashboard from Grafana by deleting its configuration file.
  - `dashboard` is one of the supported dashboards (which extends the abstract *Dashboard* class)

 <a name="GrafanaEnableLocalMonitoring"></a>